-Even more disturbing, in the Gnostic texts, Abaddon plays a central role in the creation of humankind, such as gathering the dirt from which God created Adam.
-So fittingly, perhaps, Abaddon will also gather souls and carry them to the place of God's final judgment.
+Even more disturbing, in the Gnostic texts, Abaddon is pivotal in the creation of humankind, gathering the dirt from which God created Adam.
+So it's perhaps fitting that Abaddon will also gather souls and carry them to the place of God's final judgment.
 While the concept of Satan is frightening, it's nothing compared to an angel of death commissioned by God to torture sinners.

-While literally, Abaddon means "the destroyer" or "the destruction," many consider Abaddon the angel of death.
-Some Rabbinic teaching considers Abaddon a place, but also identify Abaddon as one of the angels of death.
-He is most often considered a fallen angel.
+While Abaddon means "the destroyer" or "the destruction," many consider Abaddon to be the angel of death.
+While some believe Abaddon to be a location, he is most often considered a fallen angel.
 His function is to oversee the destruction of Earth on Judgment Day.

-In Job 28:22, Abaddon is mentioned along with death when Abaddon is first given personification or an identity as an actual being, and not merely a place.
+In Job 28:22, Abaddon is mentioned along with death when Abaddon is first identified as an actual being and not merely a place.

-Some Biblical Translations Claim That Abaddon Is A Subordinate Of Satan - Not An Angel Of God's Army
+Some Biblical Translations Claim Abaddon Is A Subordinate Of Satan, Not An Angel Of God's Army

-Anyone who is familiar with the Torah or the Bible understands that Satan seeks to destroy the works and creations of God.
+Those familiar with the Torah or the Bible know that Satan seeks to destroy the works and creations of God.
 While Satan doesn't receive as much exploration in the Torah, his existence is undoubtedly present in the text.
-In the Book of Revelation, during the end of days, God releases the demons of Hell.
-Human beings who do not have the seal of God on their foreheads will suffer at the hands Satan and his demons.
+During the end of days in Revelation, God releases the demons of Hell.
+Humans who do not have the seal of God on their foreheads will suffer at the hands of Satan and his demons.

-While Satan functions as the primary antagonist of God, it is Abaddon who serves as the leader of the plague of demons to torture Earth.
+Here, Satan functions as the primary antagonist of God, and it's Abaddon who serves as the leader of the plague of demons to torture Earth.
 Abaddon is a controversial figure for some, as the interpretations differ on whether Abaddon is a minion of Satan or an angel of death authorized by God.